CagriCatik/Modular-SDC-Pipeline/docs/03_Lateral-Control.md

-# Lateral Control of a Vehicle (Scientific Description and Design Rationale)
+# Lateral Control of a Vehicle

 ## Abstract